Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 So if you're in Germany, the number one powerhouse, that was the reason we stopped it.

-And kudos to President Trump and Ambassador Rick Rennell, my dear friend, who's the ambassador of Germany at the time, who took many rounds to the head for shutting down the pipeline, including from Angela Merkel, who's the chancellor then.
+And kudos to President Trump and Ambassador Rick Rennell, my dear friend, who's the ambassador to Germany at the time, who took many rounds to the head for shutting down the pipeline, including from Angela Merkel, who's the chancellor then.

 And she actually said something interesting.

-She said it Poland doesn't want it.
+She said, Poland doesn't want it.

-We should be getting it from the US, but actually it would be Ukraine that would be more impacted even than Poland.
+We should be getting it from the U.S. But actually, it would be Ukraine that would be more impacted even than Poland.

 Well, yeah, let's give a quick reminder of the current geopolitical landscape, right?